 I don’t know how recommended Higashi Hongan-ji Temple is, but we turned up here at about 6 am and had the entire place to ourselves.
 It’s literally about 5 minutes away from Kyoto station.

 At this point, it’s worth mentioning that even though Hakone does have temples, Kyoto easily beats it in terms of the sheer amount and famous ones that are here.
 In case you’re interested in seeing what it’s like to arrive in Kyoto that early in the morning, I’ll embed the youtube video I made below!

 Kiyomizu-dera is a classic recommendation, and definitely one of the most popular things to do in Kyoto.
 I found it pretty but quite busy, so if you’re looking for quiet temples or relaxing things to do in Japan then this certainly isn’t one.

-If you don’t get up to the top early enough, it’ll look like it does in the picture above.
+If you don’t get up to the top early enough, it’s one of the places in Japan that can get incredibly busy.
 That’s not fun for anyone!

 Just a short walk from the temple we’ve just talked about is an area called Gion.
 It’s filled with ancient backstreets, kimono-clad day trippers, and an utterly wonderful vibe.
 It’s a great area to come to if you’re looking for that old Japan kind of atmosphere, especially if you’re looking for historical buildings and traditional tea houses.

 Last but by no means least is Arashiyama.
 If you’ve heard of this destination, you’ve heard of the bamboo forest, and perhaps the monkey park too.